As one of our corporate partners, you’ll become part of The Big Cat Sanctuary family.

-We can also offer our corporate partners a unique environment for business meetings, PR and other activities at the sanctuary itself.
-With over 30 acres of land, around 50 different big and small cats on site and dedicated meeting and events facilities in our Founders’ Lodge and Marquee we can offer a venue with real difference!Team Builds Business Meetings
+We can also offer our corporate partners a unique environment for business meetings, PR and other activities at the Sanctuary itself.
+With over 30 acres of land, around 40 big and small cats on site and dedicated meeting and events facilities in our Founders’ Lodge and ARC building we can offer a venue with real difference!Team Builds Business Meetings

 We have partnered up with DS TECHEETAH.

-“We’re incredibly proud to partner with the Big Cat Sanctuary.
-Giles Clark and his team are working non-stop in big cat and cheetah conservation, and when we came across their work we immediately wanted to be involved.
-Giles became a household-name in the UK after the BBC Show, Big Cats About the House, which gained around 2million viewers per episode and a staggering 33 million views of one online clip alone.
+“We’re incredibly proud to partner with The Big Cat Sanctuary.
+Giles Clark and his team are working tirelessly in support of big cat and cheetah conservation.
+When we came across their work we immediately wanted to be involved.
+Giles became a household name in the UK after the BBC documentary series aired, Big Cats About the House gained around 2 million viewers per episode and a staggering 33 million views of one online clip alone.
 But it’s the work that Giles and the team do behind the scenes that is the most impressive.
-So far they have successfully bred the Amur leopard which is the world’s most endangered big cat, with around 80 remaining in the wild globally, also Sumatran tigers, Amur tigers, Pallas’s cats and of course Cheetahs.
-Not only is this a great opportunity for us to help raise awareness and funds for the sanctuary, but it’s also a way for us to display why we are racing in Formula E.
+So far they have successfully bred the Amur leopard which is the world’s most endangered big cat, with around 100 remaining in the wild globally, also Sumatran tigers, Amur tigers, jaguars, snow leopards, Pallas’s cats and of course cheetahs.
+Not only is this a great opportunity for us to help raise awareness and funds for the Sanctuary, but it’s also a way for us to display why we are racing in Formula E.

 Wild cats are extremely threatened due to many different factors, the universal one is the loss of habitat, but also hunting, loss of prey and human:wildlife conflict.
 All these alongside the global threat to ecosystems created by climate change.
 DS TECHEETAH are contributing to the fight to halt climate change by excelling in the development of electric vehicles and driving innovation through the automotive industry.
 This will help to secure less carbon dioxide emissions and make large impact in protecting the natural world.”

-“As part of the partnership the team at DS TECHEETAH will be adopting Willow, the Cheetah cub and donating a percentage of our merchandise sales to The BCS.
-Together with our partners, we will host various events to raise the profile and awareness of the work they do further.
+“As part of the partnership the team at DS TECHEETAH adopted Willow, the cheetah cub and donated a percentage of our merchandise sales to The Big Cat Sanctuary.
+Together with our partners, we will host various events to help raise the profile and awareness of the work they do further.
 The whole team are hugely passionate about this project and we want to encourage the whole paddock and the wider Formula E family to get involved,”

 said DS TECHEETAH Chief Commercial Officer, Keith Smout.